saimanoj1234/DEEEMOO/README.md

-# How to read , write and show videos from camera
+# How to read video from camera